EIDA/mediatorws/README.rst

   $ export PATH_INSTALLATION_DIRECTORY=/var/www

-Then, proceed as described for a *test* installation from the `Download the EIDA NG webservices`_ section on.
+Next, proceed as described for a *test* installation from the `Download the EIDA NG webservices`_ section on.

 When you installed the webservices successfully return to this point.

 .. note::

-  In order to adjust for a webserver deployment the value of :code:`$PATH_INSTALLATION_DIRECTORY` absolut path configurations in the files :code:`$PATH_INSTALLATION_DIRECTORY/mediatorws/apache2/YOUR_SERVICE.{conf,wsgi}` must be adjusted manually.
+  In case you would like to install the webservices to a different location i.e. :code:`PATH_INSTALLATION_DIRECTORY=/path/to/my/eida/webservices` make sure to adjust the configuration in the files :code:`$PATH_INSTALLATION_DIRECTORY/mediatorws/apache2/YOUR_SERVICE.{conf,wsgi}` manually.

 Install *mod_wsgi*
 ------------------